Speak to Me

 He did the same with his Headmaster's gift, although unsure why he was receiving anything from him.

 A rather large, dusty book slid out of the box; it read 'A Beginner's Guide to the Dark Arts'.
 His eyes nearly bulged from his head as he read the title.

 "Dark Arts?"
 Vernon said with a hint of amusement, "That crackpot fool of a headmaster sends you a book on arts?"
 He snorted.
 "Well, now.
 Get to it.
 Open the letters."

 Harry picked up the nonofficial letter first, and read it.

 Happy Birthday.
 I hope you make use of this book, perhaps you could use it as a stool or something.
 Possibly read it.
 It might help prepare you for the upcoming battle.
-I borrowed it from Professor Snape, so when you come back to school next year, give it to him.'
+I borrowed it from Professor Snape, so when you come back to school next year, please return it to him.

 Harry stared at the letter.
 Next year?
 Maybe he truly is off his rocker.
 Why would he need to keep it for an entire year?

 'Anyway, I hope you have a Happy Birthday.
 I would've given you a real present, but I think this book will do well enough.
 As a school official, I'm not allowed until you graduate.
 Student Favoritism, you know.
 You can always ask Severus if you need to borrow it again.

 "Finished?"
 Vernon sneered, and Harry handed it back to him, "Took you a bloody long time to read it."
 He said darkly before scanning over the letter.

 We are saddened to inform you that Hogwarts School of Witchcraft and Wizardry will be closed this year, due to the dangers of Death Eater activity.
 New wards have been set up around the school, and as you know, will take a full year before they become active.
 We'll be seeing you next September!